DoTheEvo/selfhosted-apps-docker/README.md

 Most of the time the images are without any tag, which defaults to `latest` tag being used.</br>
-This is [frowned upon](https://vsupalov.com/docker-latest-tag/), but feel free to put there the current version to lower the chance of a fuckup.
+This is [frowned upon](https://vsupalov.com/docker-latest-tag/), and you should put there the current tags once things are going.
+It will make updates easier when you know you can go back to a working version with backups and knowing image version.<br>

 ---